nswdpc/silverstripe-mailgun-sync/README.md

 The default configuration is as-follows:
 ```
 MailgunEvent:
-  # when sync_local_mime is true, messages are downloaded here.
-You can change this to another folder managed by Secure Assets module
+  # when sync_local_mime is true, messages are downloaded here
   secure_folder_name : 'SecureUploads'
   # maximum number of failures before an event cannot be auto-resubmitted
   max_failures : 3